HAN-Siyu/LEOPARD/README.md

 ## Habitat

 Specific environment settings are required to run LEOPARD.
-The following packages are used in our stduy.
+The following packages are used in our stduy:

 - python: 3.79
 - numpy: 1.23.5